 This program provides a consolidated website, call center, and resources to assist Solano residents with accessing transportation options throughout the county.
 The program also provides information and assistance for seniors and people with disabilities to find mobility solutions that fit their needs.
-The program also funds travel trainings, including transit orientations, to teach people how to use transit at large as well as more specific features like bike racks which hold four bikes or ADA lifts.
+The program also funds travel trainings, including transit orientations, to teach people how to use transit in general, as well as more specific features like bicycle racks which hold four bicycles or ADA lifts.